robertomdiniz5/Projeto-Controle-Financeiro-GESAC/README.md

 ## General description

-* Project made by me in my internship on Minstry of Communications of Brazil, to integrate spreadsheets from different sectors linked to GESAC Financial Control (WIFI-BRAZIL that aims to bring the connection to public schools).
+*  This project was developed during an internship at the Ministry of Communications of Brazil with the goal of integrating spreadsheets from various sectors associated with GESAC Financial Control.
+The purpose of this integration was to support WIFI-BRAZIL, an initiative aimed at providing internet connectivity to public schools.

 ### Final gol:

 * Pass the data to the PowerBI.
 To create a model that can integrate  different sectors linked to GESAC Financial Control.